devmaker.net

 1. validate – every device config is checked (esphome config)

-2. build – Firmware is actually compiled (matrix build per device)
+2. build – the firmware is actually compiled (matrix build per device)

 3. deploy – OTA update to the real devices (only on main)